parduckids/milestone-project-three/README.md

 ### Food Enthusiast
 * As a food enthusiast, I want to browse recipes by dietary category and view images associated with each recipe, allowing me to visually select dishes that appeal to me.
-* As a food enthusiast, I want to save my favorite recipes to my account for easy access later.

 ### Site Administrator
 * As a site administrator, I want to ensure that users can only perform CRUD (create, read, update, delete) operations on recipes they have uploaded themselves to maintain privacy and control over content.